Deploy a Micronaut Microservices Application to the Amazon Elastic Kubernetes Service

 Windows platform: The GDK guides are compatible with Gradle only.
 Maven support is coming soon.

-1. Create or Download a Microservices Application #
+1. Create or Download the Application

 You can create a microservices application from scratch by following this guide, or you can download the completed example:

-The application ZIP file will be downloaded to your default downloads directory.
-Unzip it, open it in your code editor, and proceed to the next steps.
+The application ZIP file will be downloaded in your default downloads directory.
+Unzip it and proceed to the next steps.

 Note: By default, a Micronaut application detects its runtime environment.
 A detected environment (in this case, k8s) overrides the default specified environment (in this case, ec2).
 This means that you should locate your configuration in the application-k8s.properties and bootstrap-k8s.properties files.
-Alternatively, you can specify the ec2 environment passing it as a command-line option (-Dmicronaut.environments=ec2) or via an environment variable (MICRONAUT_ENVIRONMENTS=ec2).
+Alternatively, you can specify the ec2 environment passing it as a command-line option -Dmicronaut.environments=ec2, or via an environment variable MICRONAUT_ENVIRONMENTS=ec2.

-2. Prepare to Deploy Microservices #
+2. Prepare to Deploy Microservices

 2.1.
-Export Environment Variables #
+Export Environment Variables

 Define some environment variables to make deploying process easier: